 Common inflammatory markers include:

-CRP: a protein that is made in your liver and increases with inflammation.
+CRP: is a protein that is made in your liver and increases with inflammation and a common inflammation marker to look at.
 Elevated levels may indicate you have chronic inflammation.
 CRP is also linked with an increased risk of heart disease.
 A CRP concentration of higher than 3.0 mg/L indicates a high risk of heart problems according to the American Heart Association.

 hs-CRP: This test detects lower levels of the protein in the blood compared to the standard CRP test which measures CRP in a range from 10 to 1000 mg/L. The hs-CRP test measures the protein in a range from 0.5 to 10 mg/L.